aws-samples/aws-hpc-recipes/recipes/pcs-scripts/README.md

 lifecycle.
 The `nodeBootstrapped` stage is one such point, and it's where you'd mount storage, tune the OS, join a directory, or tag the instance.

 > **Writing or editing a script here?
-Read [`AGENTS.md`](AGENTS.md) first.** This
+Read [`AGENTS.md`](AGENTS.md) first.** It has the
-> README tells you what the namespace is and what the bar is. `AGENTS.md` is the
-> implementation contract: the required script header shape, the log-helper
-> definitions to copy, and the conventions this namespace deliberately does *not*
+> required header block, the log helpers to copy, and the conventions this namespace
-> share with the AWS-maintained lifecycle scripts. `make validate` does not check
+> does not share with the AWS-maintained lifecycle scripts. `make validate` checks
-> most of it, so a script can pass CI and still be wrong.
-This applies to coding
-> agents and people alike.
+> almost none of it.

 ## Community scripts vs. AWS-maintained scripts